 Each new year many of us come up with a list of resolutions that we are determined to follow through on.
 Some of us want to quit smoking, eat healthier, or exercise more often.
-No matter the resolution, however, the odds are against us to keep them for the entire year.
+No matter the resolution, however, the odds are against us keeping them for the entire year.
 According to the U.S. News and World Report, 80% of people who make new year’s resolutions give up on them by the second week of February.

 This year, before embarking on a quest to stick with your new year’s resolution, try a few tips that will help you make the changes that you can keep for the entire year ahead.